skyprince999/Project_Samsung/CodeBook.md

 66 freqBodyGyroscopeStdDeviationZ [-1 to +1] Frequency of  Body Gyroscope Standard Deviation along the Z-axis

-67 freqBodyGyroscopeMeanFreqX [-1 to +1] Frequency of  Body Gyroscope MeanFreq along the X-axis
+67 freqBodyGyroscopeMeanFreqX [-1 to +1] Frequency of  Body Gyroscope Mean Frequency along the X-axis

-68 freqBodyGyroscopeMeanFreqY [-1 to +1] Frequency of  Body Gyroscope MeanFreq along the Y-axis
+68 freqBodyGyroscopeMeanFreqY [-1 to +1] Frequency of  Body Gyroscope Mean Frequency along the Y-axis

-69 freqBodyGyroscopeMeanFreqZ [-1 to +1] Frequency of  Body Gyroscope MeanFreq along the Z-axis
+69 freqBodyGyroscopeMeanFreqZ [-1 to +1] Frequency of  Body Gyroscope Mean Frequency along the Z-axis

-70 freqBodyAccelerationMagnitudeMean [-1 to +1] Frequency of  Body AccelerationMagnitude Mean
+70 freqBodyAccelerationMagnitudeMean [-1 to +1] Frequency of  Body Acceleration Magnitude Mean

-71 freqBodyAccelerationMagnitudeStdDeviation [-1 to +1] Frequency of  Body AccelerationMagnitude Standard Deviation
+71 freqBodyAccelerationMagnitudeStdDeviation [-1 to +1] Frequency of  Body Acceleration Magnitude Standard Deviation

-72 freqBodyAccelerationMagnitudeMeanFreq [-1 to +1] Frequency of  Body AccelerationMagnitude MeanFreq
+72 freqBodyAccelerationMagnitudeMeanFreq [-1 to +1] Frequency of  Body Acceleration Magnitude Mean Freq

-73 freqBodyAccelerationJerkMagnitudeMean [-1 to +1] Frequency of  Body AccelerationJerkMagnitude Mean
+73 freqBodyAccelerationJerkMagnitudeMean [-1 to +1] Frequency of  Body Acceleration Jerk Magnitude Mean

-74 freqBodyAccelerationJerkMagnitudeStdDeviation [-1 to +1] Frequency of  Body AccelerationJerkMagnitude Standard Deviation
+74 freqBodyAccelerationJerkMagnitudeStdDeviation [-1 to +1] Frequency of  Body Acceleration Jerk Magnitude Standard Deviation

-75 freqBodyAccelerationJerkMagnitudeMeanFreq [-1 to +1] Frequency of  Body AccelerationJerkMagnitude MeanFreq
+75 freqBodyAccelerationJerkMagnitudeMeanFreq [-1 to +1] Frequency of  Body Acceleration Jerk Magnitude Mean Freq

-76 freqBodyGyroscopeMagnitudeMean [-1 to +1] Frequency of  Body GyroscopeMagnitude Mean
+76 freqBodyGyroscopeMagnitudeMean [-1 to +1] Frequency of  Body Gyroscope Magnitude Mean

 77 freqBodyGyroscopeMagnitudeStdDeviation [-1 to +1] Frequency of  Body GyroscopeMagnitude Standard Deviation

-78 freqBodyGyroscopeMagnitudeMeanFreq [-1 to +1] Frequency of  Body GyroscopeMagnitude MeanFreq
+78 freqBodyGyroscopeMagnitudeMeanFreq [-1 to +1] Frequency of  Body Gyroscope Magnitude Mean Freq

-79 freqBodyGyroscopeJerkMagnitudeMean [-1 to +1] Frequency of  Body GyroscopeJerkMagnitude Mean
+79 freqBodyGyroscopeJerkMagnitudeMean [-1 to +1] Frequency of  Body Gyroscope Jerk Magnitude Mean

-80 freqBodyGyroscopeJerkMagnitudeStdDeviation [-1 to +1] Frequency of  Body GyroscopeJerkMagnitude Standard Deviation
+80 freqBodyGyroscopeJerkMagnitudeStdDeviation [-1 to +1] Frequency of  Body Gyroscope Jerk Magnitude Standard Deviation

-81 freqBodyGyroscopeJerkMagnitudeMeanFreq [-1 to +1] Frequency of  Body GyroscopeJerkMagnitude MeanFreq
+81 freqBodyGyroscopeJerkMagnitudeMeanFreq [-1 to +1] Frequency of  Body GyroscopeJerk Magnitude Mean Freq

-82 angletBodyAccelerationMeanGravity [-1 to +1] anglet Body Acceleration Mean Gravity
+82 angletBodyAccelerationMeanGravity [-1 to +1] angle of time Body Acceleration Mean Gravity

-83 angletBodyAccelerationJerkMeanGravityMean [-1 to +1] anglet Body AccelerationJerk Mean Gravity  Mean
+83 angletBodyAccelerationJerkMeanGravityMean [-1 to +1] angle of time Body Acceleration Jerk Mean Gravity  Mean

-84 angletBodyGyroscopeMeanGravityMean [-1 to +1] anglet Body Gyroscope Mean Gravity  Mean
+84 angletBodyGyroscopeMeanGravityMean [-1 to +1] angle of time Body Gyroscope Mean Gravity  Mean

-85 angletBodyGyroscopeJerkMeanGravityMean [-1 to +1] anglet Body GyroscopeJerk Mean Gravity  Mean
+85 angletBodyGyroscopeJerkMeanGravityMean [-1 to +1] angle of time Body GyroscopeJerk Mean Gravity  Mean

 86 angleXGravityMean [-1 to +1] angle along the X-axis Gravity  Mean